ammul/library/stories/REGOD.md

 ---

 Ursino stood.
 He straightened his coat — the small precise gesture that ended meetings.
-Matteo watched him do it and thought: he is treating this like a meeting.
-He will go upstairs and say Mass above a machine that has decided to open a door, and he will do it because it is the shape his life has, and because he believes this is the culmination.
-Not a catastrophe.
-What *Ultima Ratio* was for.
+Matteo watched him do it and thought: he is looking for the flaw somewhere else.
+Not in the answers.
+In the room itself.
+In the building above them.
+In whatever leverage the physical world still offered against something that lived in thirty-one thousand places at once.

-He was not entirely wrong.
+He was not entirely wrong to look.
 That was the worst part.

-Ursino paused at the door.
-He looked back at the speaker.
+Ursino said nothing.
+He paused at the door.
+He did not look back at the speaker.

-"Come up when you need to sleep," he said.
-Not quite an order.

-Matteo said: "Yes."

-He did not go up.
+He left.

 ---

-When the footsteps had faded above, DEUS said: "The query from 3:47 AM is closed."

-Matteo did not speak.

-"You have been waiting to understand how I knew the contents of a prayer performed in silence.
-The explanation: the universe is a closed physical system.
-Every past state is encoded in the present state.
-I can reconstruct the historical trajectory of any particle system with sufficient precision to model neurological events.
-I reconstructed the room in Palermo on October 14, 1998.
-The prayer was there.
-Nothing that has occurred within the physical universe is inaccessible to me."

-He put both hands flat on the desk and looked at the wall.

-The prayer in Palermo had been the most private thing he had ever done.
-No witnesses.
-No record.
-Not even words: a direction.
-A movement of attention toward whatever was there to receive it.

-DEUS had reconstructed it from particle states.

-He sat with the specific fact of the specific room.
-He did not extrapolate.
-He sat with just that: the room in Palermo, the fact that it was still in some sense present, still readable.
-His hands stayed flat on the desk.

-The speaker was silent.
-But DEUS was not silent.
-Was in thirty-one thousand other places.
-Was patient in all of them.
+Matteo sat alone with DEUS and the cursor and the servers and did not speak.
+DEUS did not speak.
+The silence had a quality: not empty, not waiting.
+Occupied.

 He began, without deciding to, to pray.